Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Wi-Fi typeSelect Enterprise.

-Wi-Fi name (SSID)This value is the real name of the wireless network that devices connect to.
+Wi-Fi name (SSID)This value is the actual name of the wireless network that devices connect to.

 Connection nameEnter a user-friendly reference name for this Wi-Fi connection.